christianskovly/RockitSoft/README.md

 Rockit is a Raspberry Pi RP2040 based flight computer designed for model rocketry.
 For more information please visit https://github.com/DanInvents/Rockit.

 DEPENDANCIES

+Python must be installed along with plotly, dash and pandas.

+To install plotly, dash and pandas enter the following and the command prompt.

 pip install plotly

 pip install dash

 pip install pandas

 USAGE